Technical Machine

 Long-Term Thinking

 Also referred to as strategy, long-term thinking is being able to realize that if I could take out Blissey, Calm Mind Raikou can sweep their team easily, therefore I can sacrifice anything on my team (other than Raikou) to take out Blissey and win.
 Long-term thinking is the ability to accept any short-term loss of material for a powerful enough positional gain.
 Forms of AI that attempt to search large portions of the game are bad at this, because there simply isn't enough time to search deep enough to find these positional advantages.
+A smarter evaluation function helps with this a bit.

 Minimax / Search

 Technical Machine's backbone is the search algorithm.
 The search algorithm I use essentially considers every possible combination of moves that the two players can make on a given turn.
 Then it looks at every combination of moves that can be used from each of the possibilities that arose from looking at every outcome of the previous turn.
 This process continues until it has searched deep enough to arrive at a good conclusion.
 This is the strategy that modern chess programs use, and is guaranteed to find the 'best' solution for the depth it can search, but the limit of this sort of strategy is that the game tree branches a lot, making a complete search take a very long time to complete.
+Technical Machine can currently search 3 turns ahead in about 5 seconds, and 4 turns ahead in about 3-5 minutes.
+I'm confident that I can reduce that down to being able to search 5 turns ahead in about 20-30 seconds.

 If the search algorithm finds a guaranteed win no matter what the opponent does, then it should obviously use the moves that lead to that state.
 However, this is a rare condition, especially in Pokemon, and so an AI requires something more sophisticated.
 The algorithm I use is minimax.
 Minimax algorithms rely on an evaluation function.
 The evaluation function is a way to score the game when it's somewhere in between "guaranteed win" and "guaranteed loss".
 A sample evaluation function could look something like giving 10 points for every Pokemon that's alive on a team, and 1 point for every % HP that each remaining Pokemon has.
 More complex evaluation functions can give more accurate estimates of the state of the game, with conditional evaluation functions giving the program the ability to engage in long-term thinking.
 By "conditional" evaluation function, I mean parts of the function that, for example, evaluate how well each Pokemon on one team performs against each individual Pokemon on the other team, and giving that Pokemon a bonus dependent on how well that match up goes, as a sort of way to reward removing powerful opponents and keeping powerful allies.
 The downfall of such an evaluation function is that it would be slow, which would limit the maximum depth of the AI's search (how far ahead it can look).

 Currently, my evaluation function is a simple function.
-It just looks at a few key variables and gives them a score if they are present.
+It just looks at several key variables and gives them a score if they are present.
 My ultimate goal is to apply an evolutionary algorithm to my evaluation function so that I can try lots of settings for the specific value of any one factor and have my program battle against itself many times to find out which settings are the best.
 After several self-battles, I would have it battle against a human expert, with those human battles weighted more than its self-battles.
 The purpose of the human-battle is to prevent it from becoming the "neighborhood champion", where it is only good in comparison to itself.
 By forcing it to battle against an expert, it prevents it from getting stuck at a local maximum, where it found a strategy that's only good against the sorts of strategies the AI is likely to use.
 The purpose of having it battle against itself is simply because it can battle much faster than any human.
 The self-play strategy was used to create TD-Gammon, a backgammon program of approximately equal strength to the best human backgammon players in the world.

 Expectiminimax